The Latest WGA Provisions and Overscale Suggestions

 In order to protect writers' creative rights in the future, the 2001 MBA provides: "Each Company agrees that it will not negotiate a provision in any collective bargaining agreement that infringes upon the creative rights of the writer under the WGA MBA."

 The Writers Guild eagerly assists writers in enforcing contract provisions, including creative rights provisions, at no cost to the writer other than regular dues.
-If you have an immediate problem with any of the creative rights provisions relating to pre-production, production or post-production, please contact the WGAw's Member Services Department or the WGAE's Contracts Department.
+If you have an immediate problem with any of the creative rights provisions relating to pre-production, production or post-production, please contact the WGAW's Creative Rights Department or the WGAE's Contracts Department.

 The Guilds' Claims Departments pursue and investigate claims of contract violations, and if possible, negotiate a settlement with the company in consultation with the writer(s) involved.
 The Guilds' Legal Departments take disputes to binding arbitration when cases cannot be resolved informally.